joseferben/joseferben.com/content/posts/hoarddit_a_website_to_discover_art.md

 This is the final picture, but it was a process to end up with this stack.
 A process that involved spending some innovation points.

+### Update 22.11.2021 {#update-22-dot-11-dot-2021}

+We should at this point define _innovation points_.

+In a project, we usually try to find a good balance between trying out new innovative (and potentially more productive) ways to do something and just getting things done.
+We tend to innovate/tinker/experiment too much and that's why we give ourselves a limited amount of innovation points that that we can spend within a project.

+While developing hoarddit, we decided to try out new things on the UI side, so that is where we spent most of the innovation points.

+Of course that is more of a mental model and there are no actual points :)

 ## Spending Innovation Points Deliberately {#spending-innovation-points-deliberately}

 Early on during development, it became clear to us that hoarddit had some dynamic elements.